 Outstanding claims are based on the estimated ultimate cost of all claims incurred but not settled at the statement of financial position date, whether reported or not, together with related claims handling costs, reduction for the expected value of salvage and other recoveries and MfAD.
 Delays can be experienced in the notification and settlement of certain types of claims; therefore, the ultimate cost of which cannot be known with certainty at the reporting date.
 The liability is not discounted for the time value of money and includes provision for claims reported, IBNR, claims handling expense and MfAD.
 The provision for claims liability is based on the independent adjusters' report on the individual claims.
-The IBNR was estimated using Chain Ladder method based on both claims paid and claims incurred, and Expected Loss Ratio.
+The IBNR was estimated using Chain Ladder method based on both claims paid and claims incurred, Bornhuetter-Ferguson method based on both claims paid and claims incurred, and Expected Loss Ratio.
 The claims handling expense are the direct and indirect expenses incurred and paid during the processing and settlement of individual claims.
 The MfAD was estimated using the Stochastic Chain Ladder method to bring the actuarial estimate of the claims liabilities at 75% percentile level of sufficiency.
 No provision for equalization or catastrophic reserves is recognized.
 The liabilities are derecognized when the contract is discharged, cancelled or has expired.